joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 3. Any findings from the classification job will be published as an event, and an Amazon Event Bridge rule with initiate an AWS Step Functions state machine.
 4. Within the state machine, an AWS Lambda function will transform the findings.
 5. For each column containing sensitive data, the state machine will update the value of the Classification tag in AWS Lake Formation.
-6. An SNS message will be sent once the update is complete, and an email will be sent to the registered email address with the fields that have been updated.

 We will also be using Amazon Athena to query the data and validate that access to sensitive data has been removed based on the values set for the Classification LFTag.